openshift/network-tools/docs/user.md

 # Running custom commands

-`network-tools` image has some packets installed:
+`network-tools` image has some packages installed that can be useful for debugging:
 * nginx
 * numactl
 * traceroute